SysBioengLab/METACONE/README.md

 # METACONE
 Identification of interaction networks based on metabolic conversions.
-All the functions and scripts need to be run with the [COBRA Tool Box](https://opencobra.github.io/cobratoolbox/stable/index.html).
+All the functions and scripts need to be run with the [COBRA Toolbox](https://opencobra.github.io/cobratoolbox/stable/index.html).
 All the functons and scripts were created and tested with Matlab, vresion R2020a, Update 8 (9.8.0.1873465).

 ## Contents